 - Bear in mind that booking a single room may be a false economy.
 You may find you end up with a small room with a single bed and no view.
 You may be better off paying for a double room.

-- Consider a cruise, as some cruise lines now offer single cabins on board to avoid you having to pay out for a double cabin.
+- Consider a cruise, as some cruise lines (including Saga) offer single cabins on board to avoid you having to pay out for a double cabin.
+Saga Cruises even put on special events for solo travellers so they can get to know other passengers.

 - Safaris, overland trips and special-interest trips also tend to have a high percentage of solos.